typst/typst/tests/typ/elements/square.typ

 ]

 ---
-// Test required height overflowing page.
+// Test that square does not overflow page.
 #page(width: 100pt, height: 75pt)
 #square(fill: conifer)[
   But, soft! what light through yonder window breaks?